davidsontheath/davidsontheath.github.io/index.md

 <br>

-**[ETF Trading and the Bifurcation of Liquidity](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3510359)** with Jonathan Brogaard and Da Huang
+**[Market on Tilt: ETF Trading and Market Quality](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3510359)** with Jonathan Brogaard and Da Huang

-Passively managed exchange traded funds (ETFs) are a financial technology that has risen dramatically in the last two decades.
-Over the same period liquid stocks have become more liquid while illiquid stocks have not experienced a similar improvement.
-We model investors shifting from trading individual stocks to trading ETFs and generate predictions consistent with the documented bifurcation in liquidity.
-Using daily ETF creation and redemption activity, we provide empirical evidence that closely matches the model's predictions.
-The results show that the effects of ETFs on underlying asset markets are driven by their index replication strategy.
+Exchange traded funds (ETFs) that track a specified index are a financial technology that has risen dramatically in the last two decades.
+We model an ETF's optimal index replication strategy and show that it involves underweighting or omitting illiquid index assets.
+Instrumenting for ETF trading activity, we find that documented effects of ETFs on asset markets differ or even flip sign depending on an asset's preexisting liquidity.
+These effects are stronger for ETFs that explicitly sample their underlying index.
+The results show that the effects of ETFs on underlying asset markets are determined by their index replication strategy.

 <br>